Patrick Vellner: 2021: Return to podium

 The 2021 CrossFit Games season brought about additional changes to the qualifying process.
 Vellner finished 20th in the World and 13th in North America in the Worldwide Open, earning a spot in the Online Quarterfinal.
 During the quarterfinals, he finished 4th overall on the continent, earning a post in the semifinals.
 Travel restrictions between Canada and the United States, as well as in person event restrictions in Canada, meant that Vellner was forced to compete in the 2021 Atlas Games, which were conducted online.
 He took home 1st place, and a spot in the Games.
 Despite a disappointing finish in the 1st Event of the weekend, Vellner took home three event wins, bringing his career total to six, and earning 2nd place behind Justin Medeiros at the Games.

-He works as a chiropractor in Nanaimo, Vancouver Island in British Columbia.
+He worked as a chiropractor in Nanaimo, Vancouver Island in British Columbia.

 Personal life

 Vellner announced his engagement to Michelle Workun-Hill, a doctor, in October 2019.
-Their son Owen William was born on June 11, 2021.
+Their first son Owen William was born on June 11, 2021, and their second Ethan Avery in February 2024.
 They married in September 2021.